cs-4241-2023/a3-persistence/README.md

 ## Technical Achievements
+- **Support another hosting service**: Added support for Heroku app, seems pretty similar to Glitch, i do like the auto deploy hook from github meaning i no longer have to 'import from github'.
+Setup was pretty easy, longest thing was setting up the CLI tool.
 - **100% Lighthouse Report**: Accomplished 100% in all of the lighhouse categories on both the login and main page, i have included a JSON copy of the lighthouse report in the github if it helps
 - **Added Password Encryption for Storage**[5pts]: I do not believe that adding support for password encryption was required, but this is a better stance for password security.
 This deserves some EC since it does require a little bit of troubleshooting your workflow as there are now nested callbacks which caused issues requiring me to use `.then` to ensure concurrency.